Package Exports

 Find the module object for something that was require()d

-for something that was require()
+Find the module object in require.cache for something that was require()d

-ed - essentially a reverse require()
+or imported - essentially a reverse require() lookup.

 Useful for libs that want to e.g. lookup a filename for a module or submodule

-that it did not require()
+that it did not require() itself.

 Install and Usage

-npm install --save which-module
+npm install --save which-moduleconst whichModule = require('which-module')

 console.log(whichModule(require('something')))